nautobot/nautobot-app-golden-config/docs/user/app_feature_config_postprocessing.md

 #### Render Secrets Example

-This shows how Render the Secrets feature for a `Device`, for the default `Secrets Group` FK, and for custom relationships, in the example, at `Site` level.
+This shows how Render the Secrets feature for a `Device`, for the default `Secrets Group` FK, and for custom relationships, in the example, at `Location` level.

 ##### GraphQL query